 Games are one of my favorite ways to spend time with family.
 There are a few reasons for this aside from the fact that board games are just loads of fun.
-Rules, a fun story, playing, a winner?
+A fun story, playing, a winner?
 And a great way to bond and spend time with people you care about.
 Plus, you always learn something about a person when you spend this much time with them.
 What else could a gal want?
 More and more board games are released every day, and it’s soon becoming one of America’s favorite past times.
 So join the group!
 Check out our Family Board Games List.

 1 – Dixit